MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/navigation-events.md

 Track navigation events to each new document using the navigation ID \(`NavigationId` event\).
 The `NavigationId` event of WebView changes every time a successful navigation to a new document completes.

  Navigation events with different instances of `NavigationId` event may overlap.
-For instance, when you start a navigation event, you have to wait for the related `NavigationStarting` event.
+For instance, when you start a navigation event, you must wait for the related `NavigationStarting` event.
 If you then start another navigation, you should see the `NavigationStarting` event for the first navigate followed by the `NavigationStarting` event for the second navigate, followed by the `NavigationCompleted` event for the first navigation and then all the rest of the appropriate navigation events for the second navigation.

  In error cases, there may or may not be a `ContentLoading` event depending on whether the navigation is continued to an error page.